joshbrew/DIY_DOT/README.md

 ![leddriver](LED_driver.PNG)

 ### What you need to make it work:
 * High channel-ct ADC, 24 bits recommended.
 See the [FreeEEG32](https://github.com/neuroidss/FreeEEG32-beta) for my board of choice.
+New original board design incoming in another repo :-)
 * 48 GPIO or some kind of relay to drive the LEDs which need to be flashed independently.
 Can be done by stringing multiple cheap boards together via RX/TX pins (will publish examples eventually).
 * We recommend narrow-coned LEDs to minimize scalp interference for short separation channels.
 * Add light pipes over PD and LED areas to get better contact.